maxipesfix/iwaki/soundboard/README.md

   - Random actions: if you type "h" it will speak one of the two phrases, at random.
   - Conditionals/branching: if you time "how", it will say "Good, and you?" and then, depending on your answer "y" (yes, good) or "n" (not good) it will say different follow-ups.

+## How does it do it?

+Soundboard app loads the recipes specified in `initialize.georgi.xml` and triggers them when their preconditions match the system's state.
+In this case, it's time for `heartbeat` recipe and the user input string for the others.
+The recipes, once triggered, execute their bodies, that contain `assignments`, `actions`, or `goals` to satisfy.
+The actions in these examples play sound files: .ogg files on Linux plaform, or .mp3 on Mac OS X (since preinstalled on OS X `afplay` does not handle .ogg files).

+For more details on the functioning of the Iwaki interaction manager refer to the manual in the `iwaki/doc/` folder.

 ## License

 Copyright (C) 2012-2013 Maxim Makatchev.
 Released under GPLv3.